Raw Food Recipes for Weight Loss

-While there are a growing number of packaged snack bars make with whole, raw ingredients, few come in small, bite-sized servings — which is key for weight loss.
+While there are a growing number of packaged snack bars made with whole, raw ingredients, few come in small, bite-sized servings—which is key for weight loss.
 Control portion size and calories—and personalize snack time—by whipping up bites of your own.
-This recipe calls for just eight easy-to-find ingredients: chopped dates, honey, chia seeds (one of the best plant-based sources of omega-3), flax seeds, old-fashioned oats, pistachios (one of the best nuts for weight loss), dried cranberries and white chocolate chips.
+This recipe calls for just eight easy-to-find ingredients: chopped dates, honey, chia seeds (one of the best plant-based sources of omega-3), flax seeds, old-fashioned oats, pistachios (one of the best nuts for weight loss), dried cranberries, and white chocolate chips.

 Get the recipe from Gimme Some Oven.